 In general, the protocol a player uses to connect to the Internet and obtain a Permission is format-specific, and is described in the relevant Format-specific book in this specification.
-However, in the case that a given Format does not describe the connection protocol, players supporting this format shall implement the default protocol defined below.
-Players supporting formats who have defined their own protocols are not required to implement the default protocol.

 Regardless of the protocol used, players shall use the following Application Programming Interface between the AACS secure layer in the player and the not-necessarily-secure Internet application layer in the player.
 This API is shown in the following figure: